geops/website/content/solution/routing/index.en.md

   Test the routing services in our [Demo](https://routing-demo.geops.io/?mot=rail&resolve-hops=false&via=!ea8f400924c27e0a%7C!df7a9a3dec3a3960&x=979136.73&y=5881128.6&z=8.132015913583293).

-  You can also fenwuire about available options for your own application in our [Developer Portal](https://developer.geops.io/).
+  You can also check available options for your own application in our [Developer Portal](https://developer.geops.io/).
 weight: 2
 tags:
   - routing